What are snake dreams about?

 How do dreams of snakes related to the type of dream it is?

-Snake dreams are much less related to lucid dreams, less related to nightmares, and less related to recurring dreams.
+Dreams of snakes are much less related to lucid dreams, less related to nightmares, and less related to recurring dreams.

 much less than usual